evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 	}
 ```

-The 'addTodo' and 'addTodoLog' functions represents the core blockchain logic of the component.
-The 'addTodo' generates a new todo data object, pushes it into the 'AddListEntry' queue and adds a todo copy, including a loading flag, into the local todos.
+The `addTodo` and `addTodoLog` functions represents the core blockchain logic of the component.
+The `addTodo` generates a new todo data object, pushes it into the `AddListEntry` queue and adds a todo copy, including a loading flag, into the local todos.
 When the queue has finished saving, the todos will be reloaded and the correct todo, without the loading flag, is loaded.
 By solving a todo by adding a new todo log, the local todo is completed and loading the flag will be set to true and a new todo log will be added to the queue.
 ```ts
 /**
  * Creates a new Todo with the current newTodoText